 User Acquisition: flexible tools designed to adapt easily to market changes

-The importance of tech, whether in terms of reporting, optimization or creation, is undeniable in the field of user acquisition.
+The importance of tech and flexible tools, whether in terms of reporting, optimization or creation, is undeniable in the field of user acquisition.
 Meet Florian Mourin, who joined Addict Mobile 4 years ago.
-He began his career as a back-end developer, and has held the position of tech lead back-end for the past 2 years.
+He began his career as a back-end developer and has held the position of tech lead back-end for the past 2 years.

 What are your main responsibilities?